pyeventsourcing/esdbclient/README.md

 You will need to construct new event objects before calling the `append_events()` and `append_event()` methods.

-The `NewEvent` class is a frozen Python database.
+The `NewEvent` class is a frozen Python dataclass.
 It has two required constructor arguments (`type` and `data`) and three optional constructor arguments (`metadata`, `content_type` and `id`).